This Tutorial Explains all about Data Lake including its Need, Definition, Architecture, Benefits & Differences Between Data Lake vs Data Warehouse:

 Data Lake Market – Growth, Trends & Predictions

-As per the report published by Mordor Intelligence, below is the market snapshot for data lake:
+As per the report published by Mordor Intelligence, below is the market snapshot for the data lake:

 #1) Market Summary